Properties

 • Date & time

-Once a property type is assigned to a property, all properties with that name are assumed to have the same property type.
+Once a property type is assigned to a property name, all properties with that name across your vault will use the same type.

 # Advanced uses